 Life magazine reported in July 1945 that German scientists had designed a “sun gun”.
 They calculated that a huge mirror in space, made of metallic sodium, could produce enough heat to burn a city or boil part of an ocean.

-Needless to say, this wasn’t exactly feasible.
+Needless to say, this wasn’t something the Nazis could build.